Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$: Theoretical Framework

 \section{Theoretical Framework}

-We adopted the Hypercentral constituent quark model (HCQM) to study the $\Omega_b^-$ baryon.
-We solve the six-dimensional Schr\"{o}dinger equation numerically \cite{Lucha1999} to obtain the masses of $\Omega_Q$ baryons using mathematica notebook \cite{Lucha1999}.
-In HCQM, Jacobi coordinates are essential for simplifying the three-body problem, providing a simplified representation of inter-quark dynamics.
-Jacobi coordinates provides the relevant degrees of freedom for the relative motion of the three constituent quarks and are given as
+We adopted the hypercentral constituent quark model to study the $\Omega_b^-$ baryon.
+We numerically solve the six dimensional Schr\"{o}dinger equation to obtain the masses of $\Omega_Q$ baryons using Wolfram Mathematica notebook \cite{Lucha1999}.
+In HCQM, Jacobi coordinates are essential for simplifying the three-body problem and providing a simplified representation of inter-quark dynamics.
+Jacobi coordinates provide the relevant degrees of freedom for the relative motion of the three constituent quarks and are given as follows

 The reduced masses are given as